This article covers basic concepts of maven self. Lastly i described how to setup maven.

 These build phases are executed sequentially in the given order.
 To do all those, you only need to call the last build phase to be executed, in this case, deploy:

-will execute all phases except deploy and do on.
-It is also possible to call phases of different lifecycles e.g.
+will execute all phases except deploying and do on.
+It is also possible to call phases of different life-cycles e.g.

-this command will traverse into all of the lifecycles and run clean including all of the prior steps then install in the same way.
+mvn clean install this command will traverse into all of the life-cycles and run clean including all of the prior steps then install in the same way.

 - A goal not bound to any build phase could be executed outside of the build lifecycle by direct invocation